 The Body Composition fitness area targets the various factors that contribute to an individual's total weight (i.e., percent of muscle, bone, organ, and fat content).
-Body Composition tests estimate the level of body fat.
+Body Composition assessments estimate the level of body fat or the appropriateness of student's weight relative to his or her height.
 This component of fitness is considered important because excessive fat content is associated with health problems, such as coronary heart disease, stroke, and diabetes.
-FITNESSGRAM® provides three test options to estimate body composition: Skinfold Measurements, Bioelectric Impedance Analyzer, and Body Mass Index.
+FITNESSGRAM provides three test options to estimate body composition: Skinfold Measurements, Bioelectric Impedance Analyzer, and Body Mass Index.

-The HFZs® for the body composition test options all begin with age five (Tables 7 and 9).
-These standards reflect the natural developmental trends
+The HFZs for the body composition test options all begin with age five (Tables 7 and 9).
+These standards reflect the natural developmental trends for females and males, with boys gaining muscle with age and girls tending to gain body fat through the adolescent years.